Jtplouffe/flutter_gehry/README.md

 #### ResponsiveSizedBox

-This widget is a wrapper around the `Sizedbox` widget.
+This widget is a wrapper around the `SizedBox` widget.

 This widget takes an instance of `ResponsiveSizedBoxData` for each breakpoint.